April 27

 But at this price, you shouldn't expect it to.

-If you buy the Avantco IC1800, we recommend going to webstaurantstore.com as they have the best price.
-However, you may have to forego the security of a warranty because this site doesn't offer a third party warranty.
-Our advice is to keep checking Amazon, and pounce when the price comes down to the webstaurant price (around $120 or possibly even less).
+If you buy the Avantco IC1800, we recommend going to webstaurantstore.com because usually they have the best price.
+However, this site doesn't offer a third party warranty.
+Our advice is to keep checking Amazon, and pounce when the price comes down to the Webstaurant price.

 CHECK OUT THE Avantco ic1800 Induction burner PRICE AND REVIEWS ON AMAZON